A psychological crisis exists when an individual is threatening harm to himself/herself

 - Never try to handle on your own a situation you feel is dangerous.

-- Notify the Department of Campus Safety of the situation at X5566.
-Clearly state that you need immediate assistance, and give your name, your location, and the area of campus involved.
+- Notify the Department of Campus Safety of the situation at 518-580-5566.
+Clearly state that you need immediate assistance and give your name, your location and the area of campus involved.

 - Understand that it is important to deal with the actions of the person involved regardless of the underlying cause.

-- Staff from the Counseling Center are on call after hours and on weekends during academic terms (Fall and Spring Term, Summer Session I and II).
+- Staff from the Counseling Center are on call after hours and on weekends during academic terms (fall and spring term, summer sessions I and II).

 - Staff from Saratoga County Mental Health provide emergency and mental health crisis services and can be reached at 518-580-9030.